ollama/ollama/docs/api.md

 POST /api/push
 ```

 Upload a model to a model registry.
-Requires your public key to be added to the registry first.
+Requires registering for ollama.ai and adding a public key first.

 ### Parameters